heychrisek/msc-data-science-project/research-questions.md

     - can we generate new links between news items?
     - can we generate new links between entities? (e.g., [2.2 of this article](http://ceur-ws.org/Vol-2601/kars2019_paper_01.pdf) -- Trump and Lebron same news)
     - can we identify meaningful clusters of news items?
-    - can we extract implicit/latent topics or keywords from news items?
+    - can we extract implicit/latent topics, keywords, and locations from news items?
         - **Category classification task**
     - which news item relations are relevant (for news)? can we remove irrelevant relations?
     - can we expose the knowledge graph as a user-facing application?
 (Neo4j, UI, API?)